Thanks for visiting my site! I'm so glad you're here.

 I love the arts and also have a BFA in music from Tulane University.

-My recent research focuses on the development of financial capability among children and teens (and my earlier work examined trading in U.S. financial markets).
+My most recent academic research focuses on the development of financial capability among children and teens (and my earlier work examined trading in U.S. financial markets).

 Questions?
 Please reach out to me.